 Retail pundits predict 2018 and beyond

-Last year our panel of retail experts looked ahead and were concerned about politics (cf. Trump, Putin, Erdogan, Brexit).
+Last year our panel of retail experts looked ahead and were concerned about politics from Trump to Brexit).
 But even Tesla co-founder & CEO Elon Must thinks they now ought to be worrying more about Artificial Intelligence.

 Like all technology, machine learning systems can be a blessing or a curse, depending on who employs them and for what purpose.
 AI could help us to use less fertiliser and revolutionise subsistence farming in the developing world, but it could also begin to control us.

 So does AI keep the gurus awake at night, or will they prefer to sing the praises of drones and robots?

 But will robots eventually liberate humans from tedious repetitive tasks or turn homicidal like Hal 9000 in the Stanley Kubrick film 2001: A Space Odyssey?
 Some fear they might also become relentless taskmasters supervising our precarious existence within the gig economy.

 A similar situation applies to the 'internet of things'.
 Does it enrich our homes or allow ever more intrusive FANG companies to pry into every aspect of our private lives?